elasticsearch-dump/elasticsearch-dump/README.md

                     The max number of transport request in the given interval of time.
                     (default: 5)
 --carryoverConcurrencyCount
-                    Whether the task must finish in the given interval or will be carried over into the next interval count.
+                    Whether the task must finish in the given concurrencyInterval (intervalCap will reset to the default whether the request is completed or not) or will be carried over into the next interval count, which will effectively reduce the number of new requests created in the next interval i.e. intervalCap -= <num of carried over requests>
                     (default: true)
 --throttleInterval
-                    Delay between getting data from an inputTransport and sending it to an outputTransport (default: 1)
+                    The length of time in milliseconds to delay between getting data from an inputTransport and sending it to an outputTransport
+                     (default: 1)
 --debug
                     Display the elasticsearch commands being used